glanzi/Pmod-I2S/README.md

 # Pmod I2S - Stereo Audio Output

 The Pmod I2S board is a stereo audio output based on a CS4344 Stereo D/A converter from Cirrus Logic.
+This board is based on and compatible with Eric Brombaugh's [I2S Audio DAC](http://ebrombaugh.studionebula.com/synth/audiodac/index.html) project.

 ![Alt text](Pmod-I2S.png?raw=true "TinyFPGA UP board")